-STEP 4 (section 6.6): only for chronic (a.s. and biocidal product if evaluated at STEP 3)
+STEP 4 (Section 6.6): only for chronic (a.s. and biocidal product if evaluated at STEP 3)

-Figure 10: Flowchart illustrating the Step 4 of the process underpinning the selection of the hazard parameters for the risk assessment of honey bees.
+Figure 11: Flowchart illustrating the Step 4 of the process underpinning the selection of the hazard parameters for the risk assessment of honey bees (EFSA Bee guidance).
 The effect of the exposure length is considered minor if the LDD50 after 2 days and after 10 days are not significantly different and present a ratio < 3.